 5. Genetic tools are now available to manipulate hyperthermophilic archaea

-This work is supported by the Medical Research Council.
+This work is supported by the Medical Research Council, and the Isaac Newton Trust.

 Lab members: Salman Anjum, John Blackwood, Sian Bray